Volano Gives New Developers a Shot - Silicon Prairie News

 By this time, in 2008, Smith and Stavneak had formed Volano.
 Their business was growing and they needed someone to help them with entry-level tasks.

-Pineda came immediately to mind.
-Volano gave him his first technology job and began training him in building software, first by having him debug code.
+Pineda immediately came to mind.
+Volano hired him and began teaching him how to build software, first by having him debug code.

 “Really it was just, ‘Find out what breaks in this application, write down the line code, and get back to us,’” he said.
 “Eventually they showed me how to fix some of the bugs, and after that, they gave me enough room to start building applications.”